Concurrent-Learning Based Relative Localization in Shape Formation of Robot Swarms (Extended version): Simulation Results and Performance Analysis

-where $\kappa=0.02$.
-Parameters adopted in the relative position estimator are $\Delta t=0.01$ $\lambda_{0}=0.1$, $c_{1} = 0.005$, $\alpha=0.1$, and the data batch size is chosen as $h=60$.
-Due to the fixed measurement topology, the robots can move and estimate the relative position of the seed robot at the same time.
-As a result, there is no need for parameter $\delta_t$ and $\delta_{0}$ in this scenario.
-Parameters adopted in the contrast simulation can be found in \cite{Xie2019TCNS}.
-The trajectories of the robots and the tracking errors are shown in Fig. \ref{S1}A and \ref{S1}B. It can be seen that without the persistent noise, the trajectories of the robots become smoother in Fig. \ref{S1}A.

-Furthermore, to verify the noise robustness of the relative localization algorithm, white Gaussian noise with zero mean and variance of $0.02$m are added to distance measurement.
-Besides, the zero mean Gaussian noise with a variance of $0.002$m/s is also added to the odometry measurement.
-Parameters adopted in this case are the same with those in the noise-free case.
-The trajectories of the robots, the norm of tracking errors, the norm of estimation errors and the norm of robot velocities are shown in Fig. \ref{S1}C and \ref{S1}D.

-From the simulation results, it can be seen that with the measurement noise, the performance of both the two localization methods deteriorate inevitably.
-However, compared with method proposed in \cite{Xie2019TCNS}, the concurrent-learning based estimation algorithm has better robustness against noisy measurements.
-This is due to the fact that our method simultaneously utilizes historical data for information enhancement when estimating the relative position.
+Furthermore, to verify the noise robustness of the relative localization algorithm, white Gaussian noises with zero mean and variance of $0.02$m and $0.002$m/s are added to distance and odometry measurement, respectively.
+The parameters adopted in this case are the same as those in the noise-free case.
+The trajectories of the robots, the norm of tracking errors, the norm of estimation errors and the norm of robot velocities are shown in Fig. \ref{S1_2}C and \ref{S1_2}D. From the simulation results, it can be seen that compared with the method proposed in \cite{Xie2019TCNS}, the concurrent-learning based estimation algorithm has better robustness against noisy measurements.
+This is due to the fact that our method simultaneously utilizes historical data for information enhancement.